 The goal of the Creative Initiatives are to allow for innovative approaches to reach the estimated 20-40% of customers that haven't responded to the traditional retail price incentive campaigns and to engage them in the NJCEP.
-In 2010 the Program will expand on the creative initiatives begun in 2008 in lighting to also cover pilot-scale promotions of energy efficient consumer electronics products which could include televisions, set top boxes, LCD monitors and desk top computers.
-The incentives will be negotiated with initiative providers who will be selected through a competitive solicitation and will vary depending upon the type of product and the market segment targeted.
+In 2010 the Program continues to expand on the creative initiatives begun in 2008 in lighting, covering pilot-scale promotions of energy efficient consumer electronics products including televisions, set top boxes, LCD monitors and desk top computers.
+Starting in May of 2010, the Program will be limited to the expansion of participating New Jersey cable service providers within the set top box initiative.
+Incentives are negotiated with initiative providers and will vary depending upon the type of product and the market segment targeted.